 As we drove home, we were overwhelmed with the positive feelings that flooded us as a result of the help we had, at first, grudgingly offered.
 We both kept exclaiming how much we loved nice people — referencing ourselves, of course.
 Eventually, the truth finally settled in, and we became silent as we realized how truly “un-nice” we had actually been.
 While our actions showed that we were nice, our hearts said otherwise.
 We began to feel guilt over our initial unwillingness to help another person.

 As we started to think about that part of ourselves, we realized that the problem didn’t lie just with us.
 We realized that it is actually a problem in the heart of every person around the world.
 Most people probably would have responded to that woman in the same manner that we did.

 We decided that something had to change.
 We no longer wanted hesitation to be our first response — we wanted to find a way to genuinely be nice to others, and to encourage others to make the same choice.

 We believe that when people see our phrase "I Love Nice People" printed on the shirts and accessories that we sell, they will be reminded on a subconscious level to choose to act from a point of being nice to others.
 We hope that we can influence others to resist the urge to hesitate, and to wholeheartedly embrace being nice to those in need.

-In the future, we would love to see the phrase "I Love Nice People" translated into a multitude of languages.
-"I Love Nice People" is not targeted towards one particular group of people, it is targeted toward the world as one.
-Every human has the ability to be nice.
-Nice people should not be but just a few.
+In the future, our goal is to see our phrase "I Love Nice People" translated into many other languages.
+"I Love Nice People" is targeted toward the world as a whole.
+The human race is one large family, and every human has the ability to be nice.
+Join us and choose to be nice.